6 Important Factors About Sun Protection Clothing

 Not all fabric is equal.
 When choosing sun protection clothing, make sure to look for a tag with high ultraviolet protection factor ratings.
 The UPF rating give information on how much sun ultraviolet rays pass through dry material.
 Any clothing above UPF 15 offers good protection against UV radiation, however, UPF50+ is the best which blocks over 97.5% of the sun UVA and UVB radiation.
 Sun protective clothing offer protection to the skin by reflecting and absorbing UV radiation that strikes the fabric.

-Even though most fabrics will provide protection from the sun irrespective of if they are UPF rated or not, it is vital to check some factors such as fabric, color, and others that increase protection.
+Even though some type of fabrics can provide protection from the sun irrespective if they are UPF rated or not, it is vital to check some factors such as fabric texture, color, and style which can provide better protection.

 1. Fabric structures